appcircleio/fastlane_plugin_appcircle_testing_distribution/README.md

 - `appPath`: Indicates the file path to the application that will be uploaded to Appcircle Testing Distribution Profile.
 - `message`: Your message to testers, ensuring they receive important updates and information regarding the application.

+> **Tip:**
+> Profile creation settings are only used when a new profile is created.
+If you need to update these settings, please go to the [profile settings](https://docs.appcircle.io/testing-distribution/create-or-select-a-distribution-profile#settings) in the Appcircle dashboard.

 ### Leveraging Environment Variables

 Utilize environment variables seamlessly by substituting the parameters with `$(VARIABLE_NAME)` in your task inputs.
 The extension automatically retrieves values from the specified environment variables within your pipeline.